-\2018 results are based on the 114 research participants who grow only indoor and/or in greenhouses using supplemental lighting.
-In what type of facility does your operation grow cannabis?
+2018 results are based on the 114 research participants who grow only indoor and/or in areenhouses usina supplemental liahtina.

-\Total may exceed 100% because respondents could select all that apply. \\To examine lighting trends among cultivators, CBT's research looked at the responses of the 84% of participants (114) who grow only indoor and/or in greenhouses using supplemental lighting.
-Responses from participants who grow outdoors or in greenhouses without supplemental lighting were excluded from the final report.
+Total may exceed 100% because respondents could select all that apply.
+To examine liahting trends among cultivators.
+CBT's research looked at the responses of the 84% of participants (114) who grow only indoor and/or in greenhouses using supplemental lighting.
+Responses from participants who grow outdoors or in areenhouses without supplemental lighting were excluded from the final report.